paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 * Monitor third party performance and availability.
     * A combination of RUM for performance and Synthetic measurements for availability can be helpful here.

-I’ve been working on a tool that will help identify potential third parties that are worth investigating for performance or single point of failure risks.
+I’ve also been working on a tool that will help identify potential third parties that are worth investigating for performance or single point of failure risks.
 Hoping to share that with you all very soon!

-**Mistakes happen, and we can all learn from them**

-On the CA/B [bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1910322) post, DigiCert’s CISO was very communicative about the issues and some of the exceptional circumstances their customers were dealing with.
-In my opinion it really showed how much the company was doing behind the scenes to balance urgency with risk to the rest of the web.
-They recently provided a root cause analysis in the comments of the bugzilla thread.
-It was very informative, but I was disappointed to read that their CISO chose to resign over this incident.

-Incidents are a tremendous opportunity for learning and growth.
-Resigning over an incident (whether forced or an individual’s decision) sends a very clear message about accountability, blame and punishment.
-In my opinion, it’s the wrong message to send to the employees of DigiCert and the community at large.
-When a massive failure or mistake happens within a complex system, it shouldn’t fall on an individual to take responsibility.
-The fault lies within a system that could have prevented it - and learning from those mistakes is key to not repeating them.

-I first learned about the concept of blameless post mortems back in 2011 at a Velocity conference, when Etsy’s former CTO [John Allspaw gave a talk](https://www.oreilly.com/library/view/velocity-conference-2011/9781449311773/oreillyvideos851513.html) about it.
-He also wrote a fantastic [blog post](https://www.etsy.com/codeascraft/blameless-postmortems) about it on Etsy’s codeascraft blog.
-A few years later Etsy became one of my clients.
-And one unfortunate Friday afternoon a change that I was responsible for broke their website.
-I felt terrible.
-Etsy's response was to invite me to come present at one of their post mortems - after which I learned that I was the first vendor to ever present at one in person.
-It was such a fantastic experience, we all learned a lot, it enhanced our working relationship and I wound up continuing to support them for many years.
-Eventually I decided to join Etsy in 2022.
-Suffice to say, that post mortem experience had a lasting impact and was a factor in my decision to join the company.

 **Conclusion**